istanbuljs/istanbuljs/README.md

   potentially have an effect on `istanbul-lib-instrument`.
 * it gives us a centralized repo for discussions about bugs and upcoming features.

-## Getting Started
+## Where Should I Start

 _You're probably actually looking for one of the following repos:_

-* [nyc](https://github.com/istanbuljs/nyc): the IstanbulJS 2.0 command line interface.
-It supports require hooks, subprocesses, and is really quite awesome.
+* [nyc](https://github.com/istanbuljs/nyc): the IstanbulJS 2.0 command line interface, providing painless coverage support for [most popular testing Frameworks](https://istanbul.js.org/docs/tutorials/).
 * [babel-plugin-istanbul](https://github.com/istanbuljs/babel-plugin-istanbul): a babel plugin
  for instrumenting your ES6 code with Istanbul compatible coverage tracking.
 * [istanbul](https://github.com/gotwarlost/istanbul): the legacy 1.0 IstanbulJS interface (you should
   now consider instead using nyc or babel-plugin-istanbul).

+### Contributing

+Contributing to the packages contained in this repo is easy:

+1. after checking out, run  `npm install` (this will run the lerna build).
+2. to run all tests, simply run `npm test` in the root directory.
+3. to run tests for a single package  `cd package/:name`, and run `npm test` within the package's folder.